Types of Reflections

 There are two primary types of reflections: raw and aggregation.
 Another type is external.

 A reflection of this type consists of all of the rows and one or more fields of the underlying table or view that it is created from.
 The most basic raw reflection is equivalent to a SELECT * FROM the corresponding table or view.
-You can customize raw reflections by vertically partitioning data (choosing a subset of fields), horizontally partitioning the data (by defining one or more columns to be partition keys), and sorting the data on one or more fields.
+You can customize raw reflections by vertically partitioning data (choosing a subset of fields), horizontally partitioning the data (by defining one or more columns to be partition keys, and optionally applying partition transforms to them), and sorting the data on one or more fields.